 Check back for updates as they become available!

 Beyond our commitment to the land, we are always working to improve our processes throughout our business.
 All of our building lights are on motion sensors/timers, and we have installed “fresh air systems” to reduce electricity consumption in refrigerated storage areas.
 New solar panel installations provide sufficient power for half of our packing facility.
+We are industry leaders in our investment in state-of-the-art coolers, using less energy and improving the quality of the food stored (reducing waste).
 We also participated in a food waste reduction initiative with the Ontario Produce Marketing Association to identify and further reduce waste in our business.

 News stories from Gwillimdale Farms